albertjuhe/annotator_nodejs_store/README.md

 ##Development

-~~Atention:The core of the annotator has been modified for the categories.js plugin.~~ **In this new release Annotator is not modified, this aplication uses 1.2.9 version.
-The categories plug-in has been rewrited.**
+**In this new release Annotator is modified, this aplication uses 1.2.9 version.**

 - All the routing in the nodejs application are in the lib\rest\buffer.js
 - update annotation: app.put('/annotation/update/:username/:code/:id', function(req, res)